hyperledger/anoncreds-spec/spec/w3c_representation.md

 ##### Credential Subject

-In the case of W3C AnonCreds presentations, in contrast to the general verifiable credential structure (when all attributes represented as key value pairs), the `credentialSubject` attribute can contain two kinds of values:
+In the case of W3C AnonCreds presentations, in contrast to the general verifiable credential structure (when all attributes represented as key value pairs), the `credentialSubject` attribute values can be represented in two forms:
 * string - corresponds to a requested attribute which was revealed in the presentation
     ```
         "credentialSubject":{